 (Please note: No non-participating spouses are permitted on this workshop due to the logistics of the day and the fee that we pay to the abandoned facility for its use.)

 Berry College, a private liberal arts institution nestled on 27,000 acres outside of Rome, Georgia is not just an educational institution, but also an education for the senses.
 The Berry campus is simply a sight to see.
 From the photogenic cut stone complex built by Henry Ford in the 1920’s, to the college’s mountain campus, the old mill waterwheel and more, there is so much to photograph.
-Join Ledra and Jeff as they lead you through Ledra’s alma mater.
+Join Ledra as she leads you through her alma mater.
 A lot has changed in the twenty years since she graduated, but the things that make Berry a breathtakingly beautiful campus are still there for all to see.

 THEN follow us to a newly-opened-to-the-public property with the ruins of an old textile mill.
 If you want to photograph grit, texture and abandonment, this location is for you.
 This is probably one of the most amazingly photogenic abandoned structures we've ever visited and is NOT to be missed.
 We will spend approximately 3 hours on the Berry Campus and 3 hours at the ruins.